ntawileh/dotfiles-old/README.md

 DOTFILES.META
 -------------

-This is a special directory that you can create which should be ignored by stow using .stow-local-ignore.
-See my vscode/ directory as an example.
+This is a special directory that you can create which will be ignored by the installer and stow.
+See vscode/DOTFILES.META directory as an example.

 If DOTFILES.META contains a save.sh file, it will get executed when the top-level save script is run.